Walter Reed Attending Physician Calls Trump's Brief Drive-By 'Political Theater' And 'Insanity'

 — Dr. James P. Phillips, MD (@DrPhillipsMD) October 4, 2020

 President Trump revealed overnight Friday that he had tested positive for COVID-19.
-He was taken to the Walter Reed Medical Center later Friday.
+He was taken to the Walter Reed Medical Center later that evening.

-He also went through a “very concerning” period Friday and the next 48 hours “will be critical” in his care as he battles the coronavirus at a hospital, White House chief of staff Mark Meadows said Saturday.
+He also went through a “very concerning” period Friday and doctors said the next 48 hours would “be critical” in his care as he battled the coronavirus at a hospital, White House chief of staff Mark Meadows said Saturday.

 - President Trump Said To Be Improving But Next 48 Hours Will Be ‘Critical’, Chief Of Staff Says

-- Doctor: Trump Could Be Discharged From The Hospital As Soon As Monday As Condition Continues To Improve
+- President Trump Gets Second Dose Of Remdesivir To Treat Coronavirus, Could Be Discharged From The Hospital As Soon As Monday

 - President Trump Leaves Walter Reed Briefly To Greet Supporters Outside